R35007/Mock-Server/README.md

   "/posts": {
     "_config": true,
     // make sure this route stays at the top of the routes provided in the mock.
-    "middlewares": ["_IterateRoutes"], // method name to be called "mock": ["/posts/1", "/posts/2", "/posts/3"]
+    "middlewareNames": ["_IterateRoutes"], // method name to be called "mock": ["/posts/1", "/posts/2", "/posts/3"]
   },
   "/posts/1": { "data": " Data 1" },